Prerequisites for Admission to ND and DC Programs

 - Anatomy (human or comparative)

+All courses must be taken at an accredited institution and must be transferable at the baccalaureate level.
 All courses must be completed with a “C” grade (2.00 on a 4.00 scale) or higher.
 A grade of “C-” is not satisfactory unless it is equivalent to a 2.00 on a 4.00 scale.

 Students who have completed their baccalaureate degree but fall short of the required science credit hours to meet National University admission requirements, may enroll in the Prerequisite Program.

-Students who have not completed their baccalaureate degree may enroll in the NUHS Bachelor of Biomedical Science Degree completion program. it is designed for students with a two-year/associate’s degree or 60 semester hours of general education credits, who wish to earn a bachelor’s degree to prepare for a career in science or health care.
+Students who have not completed their baccalaureate degree may enroll in the NUHS Bachelor of Biomedical Science Degree completion program.
+It is designed for students with a two-year/associate’s degree or 60 semester hours of general education credits, who wish to earn a bachelor’s degree to prepare for a career in science or health care.